What Is CBAM?

 - The CBAM certificate price tracks the EU ETS carbon price (currently €40–€80 per tonne of CO₂)

 The critical step is declaring embedded carbon emissions.
-Your buyer can use one of two values:
+The Phase 1 importer can use one of two values:

 - Default values set by the EU (conservative, typically much higher than actual factory emissions)

-- Actual values from a verified carbon report provided by you, the exporter
+- Actual values from a verified carbon report provided by the non-EU producer

-What Carbon Data Does Your Buyer Need from You?
+What Carbon Data Does Your Buyer Actually Need from You?

 |---|---|---|